 Satisfy your sweet tooth with this rich and decadent Bourbon Fudge!
+This easy stove-top fudge recipe will win over everyone that tries it!

 I wasn’t always a whiskey drinker if you can believe that.
 When I was in my early 20’s I was a vodka girl.
 While vodka is still fine and dandy, I’m a tried and true whiskey drinker now.
 I love all the rich caramel and vanilla flavors from the barrels (especially charred barrels), and aroma.
 Each one is special in its own way and I adore trying as many as I can get my hands.